tslenter/rslogger/README.md

 E-mail: info@remotesyslog.com

-## 2. Add to scripts as following:
+## 2. Add to any scripts as following:
 ```
-from rspython import syslog
+from rslogger import syslog
-from rspython import fcl
+from rslogger import fcl
-from rspython import lvl
+from rslogger import lvl

 #Run test message to localhost (a syslog server is needed)
 syslog()